Canyon City high School

 All Greg knew was that there was a loud rush, maybe he heard an explosion.
 The world just turned a bright white, and he felt himself slam into a bulkhead.
 When he came to, he was feeling a lot of pain and in a Navy sick bay.
 It wasn’t on board the destroyer, as the space he was laying in was over forty feet wide, with many medical bunks.
 A medic or doctor told him they were transferring him to medical facilities ashore, where he would receive the best treatment medicine could offer.
 Things were a blur after that.
 He was heavily sedated, and lost all track of time.

 Greg ended up in the naval hospital in San Diego.
 There he underwent several surgery’s, trying to make him look human again.
 He’d lost his right ear, and several teeth.
-Both arms had been broken, and were incased in plaster.
-With some miracle doctoring he had his teeth implanted and skin grafted around a plastic frame for his missing ear.
+Both arms had been broken, and were covered with plaster casts.
+With some miracle doctoring, he had his teeth replaced with implants and skin grafted around a plastic frame for his missing ear.
 It was while he was at the Naval Hospital that some letters caught up with him.
 One was telling him what the chaplain had already informed him with genuine regret, that his folks had been killed in an auto wreck shortly after his accident.
 The other letter was from June.
 He left it on the bed side table and just stared at it for a while.

 The letter remained unopened, while he went through his feelings for June.
 It had been several years since her last letter.
 At that time, she was trying out for a woman’s cheer leading squad.
 She didn’t have the extra time to write letters, even to old friends.
 She mentioned that she was engaged, and if she ever married, she wanted him to come to the wedding.
 Even without thinking about it, going to her wedding was last thing he ever would do.
 He never opened that last letter.
 He kept it stored away in with his other memorabilia.